-If you didn't order AirPort or Bluetooth wireless technology with your Mac Pro, contact an Apple Authorized Service Provider or an Apple Store.
+If you didn't order AirPort wireless technology with your Mac Pro, contact an Apple Authorized Service Provider or an Apple Store to purchase it and have it installed.

 Online Resources

 For online service and support information, go to www.apple.com/support.
 Choose your country from the pop-up menu.
 You can search the AppleCare Knowledge Base, check for software updates, or get help from Apple's discussion boards.